lumamoto/rate-my-hackathon/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Rate my Hackathon is a website that allows hackers to discern more accurately which hackathon they want to participate in.
+Rate my Hackathon is a web application that allows hackers to discern more accurately which hackathon they want to participate in.
 Hackers can leave a review of hackathons they have finished as well as see other reviews left by hackers.

 ### Built With